 Learning how to send encrypted messages is the new frontier in privacy.
-In the old days, the government used to have to have a wiretap warrant to take private information from you.
-Now it seems that they, and any company that feels like it, could steal information from your private conversations.
-Using encrypted messages can change that.
+In the old days, the government must have a wiretap warrant first to take private information from you.
+Now, it seems that the government (and any company that feels like doing it) could steal information from your private conversations.
+But using encrypted messages can counter that.

 How to send encrypted messages with apps

-The use of encryption in all of your digital activities is becoming essential.
-This is why VPNs are becoming so popular as they mask all of your metadata, specifically the websites that you visit, and change your IP address.
+The use of encryption in all your digital activities is becoming essential.
+This is why VPNs are becoming so popular as they mask all your metadata, specifically the websites that you visit.

-Whatsapp is easily the most popular of encrypted messaging apps.
+WhatsApp is easily the most popular among encrypted messaging apps.
 How popular?
-They have over 1 billion daily users.
-I am one of them, my brother just sent me a message on Whatsapp right as I am typing this.
-My brother and I are the only two people on earth who are aware of the fact that we are talking about basketball.
+It has over 1.5 billion daily users.
+I am one of them; in fact, my brother just sent me a text on WhatsApp right now as I am typing this.
+My brother and I are the only two people on earth who are aware of the fact that we are talking now about basketball.

-Whatsapp does this with default end-to-end encryption.
-This means that your communications, pictures, videos, and calls sent over the app are only decrypted on your phone, and the phone of the person that is receiving the message.
-Not even WhatsApp themselves can see it.
+WhatsApp does this with default end-to-end encryption.
+This means that your communications, pictures, videos, and calls sent over the app are only decrypted on your phone and the phone of the person that is receiving the message.
+Not even WhatsApp can see encrypted messages.

 Possible drawbacks of WhatsApp

-There is indeed a drawback to using WhatsApp, and it could be a big one: They are owned by Facebook.
-The two main drawbacks are:
+There is indeed a drawback to using WhatsApp, and it could be a big one: Facebook owns it.
+The other two main drawbacks are:

-- Whatsapp’s encryption protocol is open source, but the rest of the app is not open source.
-This means that security minded individuals cannot check it to verify the fact that it is secure.
+- WhatsApp’s encryption protocol is open source, but the rest of the app is not.
+This means that security-minded individuals cannot check the app to verify if it is indeed secure.

-- They reserve the right to collect and share message metadata, as well as contact information.
+- WhatsApp reserves the right to collect and share message metadata as well as contact information.

-If you want to privately exchange nudes with a hottie you met last Friday, WhatsApp is fine.
-Those that need the highest level of encryption and privacy may want to keep reading.
+If you want to exchange nudes privately with that hottie you met last Friday, WhatsApp is fine.
+However, those that need the highest level of encryption and privacy may want to keep reading.

 OS: Android, iOS